jannovergara/jannovergara.me/content/posts/2013-09-01---solid-design-principles-for-the-modern-c++.md

 2. Divide and Conquer - Whenever the file size of the code gets bigger and bigger, think about the concept of divide and conquer.
 It is influenced by the philosophy that the software will constantly change.
 There will be an additional code, added functionality, remove some code, and again add something new to the existing code base.
 3. Expect Change

-Accordingly, the designer or the developer will have the the coding habits, design habits with the above philosophy in mind.
+Accordingly, the designer or the developer will have the coding habits, design habits with the above philosophy in mind.
 The code will have to accomodate change without destroying the existing working functionality.

 On that note, let us discuss some guidelines known as the SOLID principles for OOP.

 SOLID principles are the design principles that enable us to manage most of the software design problems.
 It is an acronym for five design principles intended to make software designs more understandable, flexible and maintainable.
 Another benefit of SOLID principle is that it will make the code easier to read and understand, thus spending less time figuring out what it does and spend more time actually developing the solution.
 The principles are a part of the many principles promoted by Robert Martin and named by Michael Feathers.

 ### Single responsibility principle
 Sounds easy but the thing with defining a class is the tendency of most developers to add a lot of functionalities inside it.
-A good question to always remember when designing is, "What is main the responsibility of your class/component/microservice?"
+A good question to always remember when designing is, "What is the main responsibility of your class/component/microservice?"
 A class should have one, and only one reason to change.

 ### Open for extension, closed for modification
 Having a good understanding of SRP, a class can basically be defined with an intentional knowledge of its role, however, there can be instances to perform modifications to it.
 An extension is fine, but altering the design of the class would not conform to OCP.